Introduction

 Keeping session alive on Windows test machine

-Taking in consideration that in most Windows configurations there is a setup on OS level that disconnects user session after some time of inactivity, a problem that arises is how to trigger and run automated Windows Forms tests when no user is logged into the machine and there is no established active desktop session.
+Taking into consideration that in most Windows configurations there is a setup on the OS level that disconnects the user session after some time of inactivity, a problem that arises is how to trigger and run automated Windows Forms tests when no user is logged into the machine and there is no established active desktop session.

-One possible solution for this problem is to create periodic Jenkins job that will execute simple actions like mouse movement or pressing some key, so it will keep desktop session alive.
-This can be implemented in multiple ways, however in this example we are using AutoIt in combination with VB script that perform mouse movement.
+One possible solution for this problem is to create a periodic Jenkins job that will execute simple actions like mouse movement or pressing some key, so it will keep the desktop session alive.
+This can be implemented in multiple ways, however, in this example, we are using AutoIt in combination with a VB script that performs mouse movement.

 Configuration of AutoIt